-Tesla's Elon Musk in court as judge weighs SEC contempt case
+Elon Musk, Tesla faulted by SEC as U.S. judge weighs billionaire's contempt case

 It is rare for the SEC to seek a contempt finding, though some legal experts said the regulator has a strong case over Musk’s earlier tweet.

-“It seems pretty clear that this particular tweet was not run through the scrubbing system that Tesla was supposed to have in place,” said Stephen Diamond, who teaches securities law at Santa Clara University School of Law.

-A contempt finding by the judge could subject Musk to new sanctions such as a higher fine or removal from Tesla’s board or as chief executive, legal experts said.
+Legal experts said a contempt finding could subject Musk to new sanctions such as a higher fine or removal from Tesla’s board or as chief executive.

+In the October 2018 settlement, Musk agreed to step down as chairman of Tesla, which agreed to adopt procedures to oversee his communications and pre-approve written communications that could be material to the company.

-James Cox, a Duke University law professor, has said Nathan was unlikely to impose a severe penalty such as giving up control over Tesla.
+James Cox, a Duke University law professor, said Musk’s importance to Tesla could be a factor in how Nathan rules.

 “She could give him a good tongue-lashing, and tell him this is it, and next time she’s not going to be so nice,” Cox added.

-The settlement resolved an SEC lawsuit that accused Musk of violating securities laws by tweeting last Aug.
-7 that he had “funding secured” to take Tesla private at $420 per share.

-That tweet sent Tesla’s share price up as much as 13.3 percent.
+The “funding secured” tweet sent Tesla’s share price up as much as 13.3 percent.
 Musk’s privatization plan was at best in an early stage, however, and financing was not in place.

-In settling, Musk agreed to step down as Tesla’s chairman, and the company said it would adopt procedures to oversee all of Musk’s communications, regardless of format, and pre-approve written communications that could be material to the company.

-Tesla and Musk also agreed to each pay $20 million civil fines.

-The legal battle, which began in September, has not stopped Musk from being an outspoken critic of the SEC.
+The legal battle has not stopped Musk from being an outspoken critic of the SEC.

-He has since labeled the SEC the “Shortseller Enrichment Commission,” recalling his attacks against hedge funds and other investors who sell Tesla stock short, hoping it will fall.

-In a December interview with CBS’s “60 Minutes,” Musk said he did not have respect for the SEC.
-He also said his tweets had not been reviewed in advance since the settlement.
+Since it began last September, he has labeled the SEC the “Shortseller Enrichment Commission,” recalling his attacks on investors who sell Tesla stock short, and told CBS’s “60 Minutes” he did not have respect for the SEC.

 And in the early morning of Feb.
 26, after the SEC filed its contempt motion, Musk tweeted: “Something is broken with SEC oversight.”

-Reporting by Brendan Pierson and Jonathan Stempel in New York; Editing by Lisa Shumaker and Phil Berlowitz
+Reporting by Brendan Pierson and Jonathan Stempel in New York; Editing by Lisa Shumaker